kelomo2502/3-Tier-Architecture-EC2-RDS-EFS-WordPressSite-on-AWS/README.md

 - Give the target group a descriptive name
 - Choose the target type as instances
 - Choose IP address type as ipv4
-- Choose protocol version HTTP1
+- Choose protocol version HTTP
 - Leave other settings as default and click
 - Select the servers to be included in the target group
 - Click include as pending below